What is DeFi? Complete Guide 2025

 • Constant Product (x*y=k): Used by Uniswap V2

-• Stable Swap: Optimized for similar-priced assets (Curve)
+• Stable Swap: optimised for similar-priced assets (Curve)

 • Weighted Pools: Custom asset ratios (Balancer)